-This switch ports belongs to carry the traffic of only one vlan.
-By default, it will carry the traffic of native vlan (VLAN 1) .
-If the switch ports are assigned as access ports then it can be considered as the switch ports belongs to a single broadcast domain.
-Any traffic arriving on these switch ports are considered as it belongs to the VLAN assigned to the port.
+These switch ports belong to carry the traffic of only one VLAN.
+By default, it will carry the traffic of native VLAN (VLAN 1) .
+If the switch ports are assigned as access ports then they can be considered as the switch ports belongs to a single broadcast domain.
+Any traffic arriving on these switch ports is considered as it belongs to the VLAN assigned to the port.

 Now, note that the link between the switches has to be configured as an access port because only a single VLAN (VLAN 1) data has to be exchanged.
-Now after assigning IP address to PC1-22.214.171.124/24, PC2-192.168.1.2/24, PC3-192.168.1.3/24, PC3-192.168.1.4/24, user shall configure the link between 2 switches as access port.
+Now after assigning an IP address to PC1-192.168.1.1/24, PC2-192.168.1.2/24, PC3-192.168.1.3/24, PC3-192.168.1.4/24, the user shall configure the link between the 2 switches as an access port.

-Switch1(config)#interface fa0/0 Switch1(config-if)#switchport mode access
+Switch1(config-if)#switchport mode access

 Here, there is no need to assign VLAN to the ports as all the switch ports on both switches are configured as VLAN 1 by default.

-These switch ports belongs to and carry the traffic of more than one VLAN.
-This is a great advantage as to carry the traffic of group of VLAN, a single switch port can be used.
-These are of great use if user wants to exchange traffic between more than one switches having more than one vlan configured.
-To identify traffic belongs to which vlan, VLAN identification method (802.1q or ISL) are used.
-Also, to carry traffic between more than one vlan, then inter vlan routing is required, in which the link between router and switch is configured as trunk as the link has to carry the traffic of more than one VLAN (in case of router on a stick configuration not in inter vlan routing by layer 3 switches).
+These switch ports belong to and carry the traffic of more than one VLAN.
+This is a great advantage as to carry the traffic of a group of VLAN, a single switch port can be used.
+These are of great use if the user wants to exchange traffic between more than one switch having more than one VLAN configured.
+To identify traffic belongs to VLAN, the VLAN identification method (802.1q or ISL) is used.
+Also, to carry traffic between more than one VLAN, then inter VLAN routing is required, in which the link between router and switch is configured as trunk as the link has to carry the traffic of more than one VLAN (in case of a router on a stick configuration not in inter VLAN routing by layer 3 switches).